 3. “Walking is man’s best medicine”.- Hippocrates

-People get focused on miracle diets and intense exercise routines for health.
+People get focused on miracle diets and intense exercise routines for their health.
 These can be stressful and hard to keep up.
 But the simple action of going on regular, relaxing yet brisk walks does wonders for your health.
-Walking will go a long way toward improving and maintaining your health through life.

 4. “But the beauty is in the walking – we are betrayed by destinations” -Gwyn Thomas